iVGeek/iVGeek/README.md

 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=d1ed58">
 </a>
 </p>
-<p><strong>React, HTML, CSS</strong> - This interactive React app allows users to create sticky notes, as well as edit, search through, save, and delete them.</p>
+<p><strong>React, HTML, CSS</strong> Welcome to the "Multiplayer Guess the Number" game!
+This interactive game allows users to enjoy the classic number guessing experience in both single and multiplayer modes.
+Challenge your skills, intuition, and friends as you strive to guess the correct number within a limited number of attempts.
+Earn the highest score and have a blast in this exciting gaming adventure!.</p>
 </div>

 <h3 align="center">Guess The Word Game App</h3>